 - Exchange: CME

-- Last Trading Day: The tenth business day of the contract month.
+- Last Trading Day: The 10th business day of the contract month

 Most hog production occurs in the Midwest.
-The largest hog producing states are Iowa, North Carolina, Minnesota, and Illinois.
+The largest hog-producing states are Iowa, Minnesota, and North Carolina.
 The U.S. is the world's largest pork exporter.
-Normally, it takes six months to raise a pig from birth to slaughter.
-Hogs are generally ready for market/slaughter when they reach a weight near 250 pounds.
+Typically, it takes six months to raise a pig from birth to slaughter.
+Hogs are generally ready for market or slaughter when they reach a weight near 280 pounds.

 The price of corn has a strong correlation with lean hog futures because hogs eat corn.
 If the price of corn rises substantially, farmers tend to take their hogs to market at lower weights (younger) to avoid high feed costs.
 At these times, lean hog futures prices tend to drop due to increased supplies.